-Our Nutrition Education team helps in-home child care providers learn how to plan meals and offer healthy food options to the children in their care.
+Our Nutrition Education team leads thousands of children each year through age-appropriate nutrition curriculum at daycare centers, afterschool sites and summer programs.
+We also work with in-home child care providers and daycare center staff on learning how to plan nutritious meals and offer healthy food options to the children in their care.

-Children’s Hunger Alliance also certifies providers in the Ohio Healthy Programs, which ensures providers offer children in their care fresh fruits and vegetables, whole grains and more.
+Children’s Hunger Alliance also certifies family child care providers in the Ohio Healthy Programs, which ensures providers offer children in their care fresh fruits and vegetables, whole grains and more.

 Ohio Healthy Programs

 Children’s Hunger Alliance works with family child care providers to create healthy environments where children learn to make healthy food choices and engage in physical activity through the Ohio Healthy Programs for the Family Child Care Provider.
 Ohio Healthy Programs training curriculum comes from Healthy Children, Healthy Weights, which was created in 2004 by Columbus Public Health and is designed to prevent childhood overweight and obesity by promoting healthy weight and growth in all children ages birth to five years old.